Bitch Better Have My Money: Oceania and Europe

 In Australia, "Bitch Better Have My Money" debuted and peaked at number 14 on the singles chart for the week dated April 12, 2015.
 Furthermore, it peaked at number five on the Australian Urban Singles Chart.
 The single was certified gold by the Australian Recording Industry Association (ARIA), denoting sales of over 35,000 digital copies.
 In New Zealand, it debuted and peaked at number 10 for the week dated April 6.
 It became Rihanna's 32nd top-ten single on the chart.
 "Bitch Better Have My Money" was certified gold by the Recording Industry Association of New Zealand (RIANZ) for selling over 7,500 copies in the country.

 In the United Kingdom, "Bitch Better Have My Money" debuted at number 29 on the UK Singles Chart for the week ending date March 29, 2015.
 The same week, it debuted at number six on the UK R&B Chart, and peaked at number five the next week.
 On April 5, 2015, the single peaked at number 27 on the UK Singles Chart.

 "Bitch Better Have My Money" was certified gold by the British Phonographic Industry (BPI), denoting sales of over 400,000 digital copies in the country.
 In Ireland, the song debuted at number 39 on the Irish Singles Chart for the week dated April 2.
 On April 23, in its fourth-week on the chart, it reached a new peak of 32.
 "Bitch Better Have My Money" was a commercial success in several countries of continental Europe, it reached the top-ten on 7 national charts and the top-twenty in 4 more countries.

 In Sweden, the song debuted at number 38 on April 17, 2015, and it peaked at number 14 the next week.
 It stayed on the chart for 21 weeks total and was certified platinum by the Swedish Recording Industry Association (GLF) denoting sales of over 40,000 digital copies in the country and double platinum in Poland, by the Polish Society of the Phonographic Industry (ZPAV), denoting sales of 40,000 digital copies in the country.
 "Bitch Better Have My Money" debuted and peaked at number 25 on the Danish Singles Chart on April 24.
 It stayed on the chart for four consecutive weeks and was certified platinum by IFPI Denmark for shipping over 90,000 copies of the song in the country.
 The single was also certified gold in Italy, by the Federation of the Italian music industry (FIMI), denoting sales/streams of 25,000 copies.
 "Bitch Better Have My Money" was also successful in France, where it debuted and peaked at number three on the singles chart.
-It stayed at number three for 2 consecutive weeks and it charted for 35 weeks total.
+It stayed at number three for 2 consecutive weeks and it charted for 35 weeks total, becoming Rihanna's nineteenth top ten.
 Finally, the track reached number one in Finland, number six in Spain and number seven in Switzerland.